SleepyNinja0o/open-hamclock-backend/README.md

 - IP Geolocation will not work if API key not set.
 To fix, set API key in fetchIPGeoloc.pl
 - Root directories missing on install.
 Manually create cache, tmp, tmp/psk-cache, and logs if missing
 - One or more SDO images may report 'File is not BMP'.
 If this is the case, try switching to a different image temporarily
-- Raspberry Pi CPU Spikes due to image generation - on install specify the single image size you want - do not use the full image size bank!
-- Raspberry Pi needs to use 50-Hamclock-pi.conf in the repository instead of 50-Hamclock.conf for the lighttpd conf.
-Replace the configuration file at /etc/lighttpd/etc/conf.enabled with 50-Hamclock-pi.conf
-- Raspberry Pi may need permissions set on all scripts with chmod +x at /opt/hamclock-backend/htdocs/ham/HamClock.
-Execute chmod -R +x /opt/hamclock-backend/htdocs/ham/HamClock at the command line on the Raspberry Pi
-- DRAP data will show as invalid on fresh OHB installs because it takes approximately 36 hours to build up a suitable cache.
-The reason for this is because NOAA does not publish historical, current day data so if the application wants to show a time series graph including the current day then it needs to be pulling from NOAA SWX every five minutes.
-The fix for this when using OHB is to allow OHB to cache for 36 hours after a fresh install
+- Invalid data may display and it can take time for the backend to build up a suitable cache
   - Running the server data sync script will pull down the latest aurora and DRAP stats.txt file from an active HamClock server (Currently ClearSkyInstitute):
     - /opt/hamclock-backend/scripts/sync_server_data_files.sh

 ## Compatibility
-- [x] Ubuntu 22.x LTS
+- [x] Ubuntu 22.x LTS (Baremetal, VM, or WSL)
-- [x] Ubuntu 24 AWS AMI
+- [x] Ubuntu 24 AWS AMI (Baremetal, VM, or WSL)
 - [x] Debian 13.3
-- [x] Raspberry Pi
+- [x] Raspberry Pi 3b+, 4, and 5
-- [x] Windows Subsystem for Linux
+     - [x] Tested Trixie 64 bit OS on Pi 3b+ with image sizes 660x330, 1320x660, and 2640x1320
 - [x] Inovato Quadra
 - [ ] Mac